mvexel/OSMQualityMetrics/README.md

 - if you don't need the ways shapefile, you can set the OUTPUT_WAYS variable to false in the script.
 You can then also leave out the -l parameter when running the script and speed things up.
-- The -l array script is best for large OSM files.
-If you're working with smaller, city-sized OSM data files. run OSMJS with the -h option for more info.
+- The `-l array` option is best for large OSM files.
+If you're working with smaller, city-sized OSM data files, use `-l sparsetable`.
+Run `osmjs -h`
+for more info.
 - The scripts will save its output files in the current working directory if no OUT_DIR is specified.